dstebila/frodokem-internet-draft/draft-longa-cfrg-frodokem.md

-    FrodoKEM is a conservative yet practical post-quantum key encapsulation mechanism whose security derives from cautious parameterizations of the well-studied learning with errors problem, which in turn has close connections to conjectured-hard problems on generic, “algebraically unstructured” lattices.
+    FrodoKEM is a conservative yet practical post-quantum key encapsulation mechanism whose security derives from cautious parameterizations of the well-studied learning with errors problem, which in turn has close connections to conjectured-hard problems on generic, "algebraically unstructured" lattices.

     As a key encapsulation mechanism, FrodoKEM is a three-tuple of algorithms (_KeyGen_, _Encapsulate_, _Decapsulate_):